ANOOP-sharma21/smart-recruiter-system/README.md

 3. Install dependencies (Inside backend Folder !) using this command in the command shell of your vs code or project folder :

+NOTE: Note: npm warnings about old packages are normal and do not affect functionality.

 Git bash Command: npm install